-- 4. An auditor who chooses not to receive electronic services only has to obtain verbal permission from the instructor to audit a course. - 5.
+- b) The auditor asks the instructor to sign the form. - c) The auditor returns the form to the Office of the Registrar in Jewett Hall (no sooner than the first day of classes) and pays the fee.
+A Friend of Bowdoin must show an ID card to pay the reduced fee.
+The Office of the Registrar will give the auditor a username, password, and instructions for accessing electronic course materials.
+The auditor account will become active 24 hours later. - d) If the auditor experiences any problems accessing electronic course materials, s/he should call the Information Technology Service Desk at 725-3030. - 4.
+An auditor who chooses not to receive electronic services only has to obtain verbal permission from the instructor to audit a course. - 5.
 Auditors may check out non-electronic library reserves with a College ID or a Guest Borrower card.
 See the Library's Services for Guests if appropriate. - 6.
 The final decision about the appropriateness of admitting an auditor and about the character of course participation appropriate for an auditor rests with the faculty member.
 Auditors are generally not permitted in over-enrolled courses and are not allowed to attend first-year seminars.
 The College reserves the right to limit the number of courses audited by any one person, to limit the total number of auditors on campus at a particular time, and to change this policy. - 7.
 Beginning with the Spring 2009 semester, teaching assistants and tutors are no longer entered as auditors for a course.
-A course instructor who wishes to request access to electronic course materials for a teaching assistant or tutor should submit this online form.
+A course instructor who wishes to request access to electronic course materials for a teaching assistant or tutor should submit the TA/Tutor Blackboard Access Request form.
 Questions about or problems with this process should be directed to the IT Service Desk at x3030.

-K. Faculty Regulations Concerning the Scheduling of Classes
+K. Faculty Regulations Concerning the Scheduling of Classes42

-- 1. Distribution of courses over available meeting times.
+1. Distribution of courses over available meeting times.
 The Faculty has established a guideline to improve student access to courses by encouraging departments to spread classes evenly across the class day and week.
-Certain time blocks have been designated as "special," and departments are expected to schedule a minimum number of classes in each of these special slots, the number depending on the total number of class sections to be offered in that department in a semester.
-In general, "special slots" are those class meeting times that tend to be underused; these slots will be identified specifically by the Registrar in the class scheduling materials provided to department chairs in preparation for each semester.
-The guideline is as follows: - Departments offering fewer than 8 sections overall in a semester should schedule at least 1 section in a special slot - Departments offering 8-12 sections overall in a semester should schedule at least 2 sections in special slots - Departments offering 12-18 sections overall in a semester should schedule at least 3 sections in special slots - Departments offering more than 18 sections overall in a semester should schedule at least 4 sections in special slots - 2.
-Common hour.
-The hour on Fridays from 12:30-1:30pm is reserved as unscheduled time.
-No classes, sections or laboratories may be scheduled during the Common Hour, whether or not a campus-wide event is scheduled for that time.
+Certain time blocks have been designated as "underutilized," and departments are expected to schedule a minimum number of classes in each of these slots, the number depending on the total number of class sections to be offered in that department in a semester.
+In general, "underutilized slots" are those class meeting times that tend to be underused; these slots will be identified specifically by the Registrar in the class scheduling materials provided to department chairs in preparation for each semester.
+The guideline is as follows: